Sending Money To India From Usa Tax

 Gift Tax Implications in the USA

 In the United States, gifts are subject to gift tax.
-However, the good news is that the IRS provides a significant annual gift tax exclusion.
+Even so, the good news is that the IRS provides a significant annual gift tax exclusion.
 As of 2023, this exclusion allows individuals to gift up to $17,000 per recipient without incurring any gift tax.
 This means you can send up to $17,000 to each of your family members in India without worrying about federal gift tax.

 Reporting Requirements in the USA